Southern Doubles, Stars and Variables

 I 714 (01362-5731) is a faint pair in the same field as the 1st magnitude Achernar some 21'SW (PA 214°).
 Magnitudes are 9.6 and 9.8v (10.15V and 10.20V) with the separation at last measure (1991) was 1.2 arcsec along position angle 17°.
 Since discovery by Innes in 1912, the two stars continue to show prograde motion that has continued to decreased from 30°.
 Separation, however, has stayed relatively fixed.
 I 714 looks certain to be gravitationally attached as they share the sane proper motions.
 The glare of Achernar in the field does make this seem more difficult than it really is, but it is easily visible in 15cm, and likely in 10.5cm will care.
 Spectral class is given as G6V.

-circumpolar from latitudes south of about Sydney, Australia (-34°)
+south of about Sydney, Australia (-34°) and remains invisible

-Celestial Pole - whose position is marked by the mid-point of an
+whose position is marked by the mid-point of an imaginary line

-imaginary line between Beta Centauri and Achernar itself - and during
+between Beta Centauri and Achernar itself - and during November (29th

 From antiquity, Eridanus is said to have been two separate river tributaries which could be probably termed Eridanus Borealis and Eridanus Australis.
 The northern stream flows east-west from Cetus to the star Cursa, ending quite near the bright variable star ο Cet / Mira / Omicron Ceti / 68 Cet / HIP 10826 (02193-0259).
 The second stream meanders both southerly and eastwards from Cetus, ending with 2.9 magnitude starθ Eri / Theta Eridani / Acamar / HIP 13847 (02593-1018) - the ‘old’ Achernar.
 It was much later did the constellation become extended into the modern Eridanus by adding another 17° further south.
 Perhaps this was when the newly aware southern explorers became familiar to Achernar’s existence, who then immediately placed this star to the constellation.
 In the last eight thousand years, Alpha Eridani remains completely below the horizon from all areas within Europe, North America and the Middle-East.